elvismello/nbodyProgramsTutorial/script.md

 * Sometimes Gadget-4 snapshots written in the binary format will have strange fields that not every program will be able to read.

 * Even though Gadget-4 understands the binary format from Gadget-2, it will not accept it as initial conditions, unless a block of metallicity is inserted into the format for gas particles (I think).
 Python 3 versions of galstep and clustep will usually work.
-    * UNSIO has a way to use this block, reading and writing to it, but didn't always work the last time I checked.
+    * UNSIO has a way to use this block, reading and writing to it, but it didn't always work the last time I checked.

 * HDF5 snapshots from Gadget-2/3 and Gadget-4 are not exactly made in the same way.
-There are different HDF5 groups for the header and other parameters, *BUT* essential information, such as particle positions and velocities, are stored in the same way.
+There are different HDF5 groups for the header and other parameters, *BUT* essential information, such as particles' positions and velocities, are stored in the same way.